 As time goes on, the pressure and the water level of RCS are continuously decreasing.
 At 177 seconds into the transient the water level decreased to top of active fuel.
 At this time the water of SIT starts to enter into the RCS.
 But the water inventory of SIT is exhausted at 798 seconds.
 At about 2,000 second into the transient, the fuel temperature starts to increase due to the decreased water level.
 The core support plate starts to melt at 2,848 seconds.
-At 3,066 seconds the fuel starts to melt due to the uncovery of the core fuels.
-At this time about 598 kg of ZrO2 and about 174 kg of steel oxide are generated by the metal-water reaction.
-About 400 kg of hydrogen gas is also produced by the metal-water reaction.
-At 3,499 seconds the melted fuel and structural materials (corium) start to be relocated from the active core volume (axial nodes 6 to 15) to the lower plenum volume (axial nodes 1 to 5).
+At 3,066 seconds the fuel starts to melt due to the uncovery of the core.
+At 3,499 seconds the melted fuel and structural materials (corium) start to be relocated from the upper core nodes (axial nodes 11 to 15) to the lower core nodes (axial nodes 6 to 10) and finally to the lower head volumes (axial nodes 1 to 5).
+The next three figures (Figures 5 to 7) show the movement of melted UO2 from the higher axial nodes to the lower axial nodes in radial ring 1 as an example.

 From 8,156 seconds the lower head ICI (In-Core Instrumentation) tube penetrations start to melt and the corium dropped to the floor of cavity.
 When the lower head penetration occurs, the initial diameter of the hole is assumed as 0.1524 meter.
 That is the size of the ICI cable penetration.
 When the temperature of penetration reaches 1275K, the penetration is assumed to be failed.
 It is shown in Figure 2 that the penetration tubes in radial rings 1 to 4 fails at around 8,000 seconds, but the penetration tubes radial ring 5 fails about 13,000 seconds.
-From about 8,000 to about 15,000 seconds into the transients, you can see the multiple pours of corium release to the reactor cavity.
-This is because the failure times of ICI tube penetrations are different among the 5 radial rings of bottom head of the reactor.
+From about 8,000 to about 15,000 seconds into the transients, you can see the multiple pores of corium release from the Figure 2.
+This is because the failure times of ICI tube penetraitions are different among the 5 radial rings of bottom head of the reactor.